BRO: Battle Royale Online

 Ah, the pain system...
 Another particularity of BRO…

 "Let me explain: in this world, pain is obviously not real.
 To put it simply, it's a kind of reproduction of the pain you would have experienced in the real world for a similar injury.
 Or at least that's how it was originally intended.
 Only, the Virtual Reality Safety and Decency Committee would never have let such a game be published.
 It would have been far too dangerous!
 One of their first laws states that it is strictly forbidden to make the player feel too much realistic pain.
 And that's where the difference lies!
 The pain cannot be too realistic!
 That's why the creators of BRO decided to replace the sensation of being shot by a bullet with that of being stung by a wasp.
-The pain is still significant and definitely deterrent, but it's totally legal because it doesn't try to replicate the pain of a bullet wound."
+The pain is still significant and definitely deterring, but it's completely legal because it doesn't try to replicate the pain of a bullet wound."

 "I think I get the point.
 They just got around the law!"